 Waist Beads African Beauty

-Waist Bead tradition of the Southwest Nigeria, Benin, Togo Yoruba Tribes
+Waist Bead tradition of Southwest Nigeria, Benin, Togo Yoruba Tribes

-Beads are among the most interesting symbols in Yoruba African culture.
-The colors and sizes, the significance of the materials chosen for the waist are subjective; the person making the waist beads symbolize their perception, experience, feelings, beliefs, desires, and influence.
+Beads are among the most exciting symbols in Yoruba African culture.
+The colors and sizes, and the significance of the materials chosen for the waist are subjective; the person making the waist beads symbolizes their perception, experience, feelings, beliefs, desires, and influence.

-Traditionally unmarried women of the Yoruba tribe wear an ileke also known as waist beads or waist chains.
-Waist beads are romantic, fashionable and attract attention to the waist by making the waist appear slimmer and bringing out the curves of the hips.
+Traditionally unmarried women of the Yoruba tribe wear an ileke, also known as waist beads or waist chains.
+Waist beads are romantic and fashionable and attract attention to the waist by making the waist appear slimmer and bringing out the curves of the hips.

 Waist beads were and still are worn for seduction.
 For some, the beads possess intimate appeal and can provoke desire in men.